Search waiting | Matsusada Precision

 High Voltage Amplifier

-High voltage amplifier converts the input voltage to high voltage waveform as it is as shown in Fig. 1.
+A high-voltage amplifier amplifies an input voltage signal into a high-voltage output waveform while preserving the signal shape, as shown in Fig. 1.
 These days, the demand for HV amplifiers is growing more and more, and now becoming an indispensable tool for research and development, experiments and integrating to a system for such fields as electronics, physics, biochemical and medical industries.
 With high-voltage technologies, Matsusada Precision Inc. manufactures various high-voltage amplifiers to meet all customers' requirements.

 * We have amplifiers developed especially for electrostatic chuck or PZT.
 Please ask for details to our sales staff.